Solar power on a boat: easy, right?

 Okay, so what about Ah?

-An ampere-hour (abbreviated amp hour, or mostly just Ah) is the amount of energy charge in a battery that will allow one ampere of current to flow for one hour… So what does this mean?
+An ampere-hour (abbreviated amp hour, or mostly just Ah) is the energy charge in a battery that allows one ampere of current to flow for one hour.
+So, what does this mean?

 This means that, for example, a 5-watt light running on a 12-volt battery will use 5W / 12V = 0.4167A.
 Therefore, a 120Ah (amp-hour) battery will last for 288 hours until the light goes out (120Ah/0.4167A = 288 hours).

-There are other factors that reduce this duration, but we will shelve them for now.
+Other factors reduce this duration, but we will shelve them for now.
 Later, we will introduce the proverbial “fudge factor” to account for these discrepancies and others.

 Let's have a look at your boat...